 Carrying amount

 Balance, beginning of the year -

 Additions 997

 Cumulative translation adjustment 7

+Balance, end of the year 1,004

 The Company currently has land rights to a large amount of undeveloped land in Romania.
 In conjunction with the final commitment for the Romania concession, the Company is currently undertaking a 3D seismic acquisition program to the north of the operating Moftinu field.
 During the year, the initial preparations were initiated, while the project is anticipated to be finalized in the first half of 2020.